Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Experiential Evaluation

-A significant main effect of physicality was found for self-presence ($F(1.36, 69.56)=36.55$, $p<0.001$, $\eta_p^2=0.42$).
-Post hoc pairwise Bonferroni-corrected comparisons revealed that NP produced significantly lower self-presence scores than both SP ($M_{diff}=-0.97$, $SE = 0.16$, $p < 0.001$) and DP ($M_{diff}=-1.18$, $SE = 0.18$, $p < 0.001$).
-However, we did not detect a significant difference between the self-presence scores reported in SP and DP ($p = 0.063$).
-The interaction between physicality and interaction type was also not significant ($p=0.171$), nor were any between-subject effects of interaction type ($p=0.616$).
+\paragraph{Self-Presence} Physicality also exerted a significant main effect on self-presence ($F(1.36, 69.56)=36.55$, $p<0.001$, $\eta_p^2=0.42$).
+Self-presence scores in the NP condition were significantly lower than those in both SP ($M_{diff}=-0.97$, $SE=0.16$, $p<0.001$) and DP ($M_{diff}=-1.18$, $SE=0.18$, $p<0.001$).
+The difference between SP and DP did not reach significance ($p=0.063$).
+No significant interaction effects or between-subject effects of interaction type were observed.

-\subsection{Realism}
+\subsubsection{Realism}

-Levene’s test of equality of error variances was violated for the realism scores in the DP condition ($p = 0.002$).
-To account for this, Welch’s ANOVA was used to evaluate between-subject differences for the DP condition, in addition to the mixed ANOVA that was conducted across all physicality levels.
-A significant main effect of physicality was found for realism ($F(1.59, 80.97)=29.40$, $p<0.001$, $\eta_p^2=0.37$).
-Post hoc pairwise Bonferroni-corrected comparisons revealed that NP produced significantly lower realism scores than both SP ($M_{diff}=-1.26$, $SE = 0.25$, $p < 0.001$) and DP ($M_{diff}=-1.54$, $SE = 0.23$, $p < 0.001$).
-However, we did not detect a significant difference between the realism scores of SP and DP $p = 0.213$), nor significant between-subject effects of interaction type ($p=0.311$).
+Levene’s test of equality of error variances indicated a violation for realism scores in the dynamic physicality (DP) condition ($p = 0.002$).
+Accordingly, Welch’s ANOVA was used to evaluate between-subject differences for the DP condition, in addition to the mixed ANOVA conducted across all physicality levels.
+A significant main effect of physicality was observed for realism ($F(1.59, 80.97)=29.40$, $p<0.001$, $\eta_p^2=0.37$).
+Post hoc Bonferroni-corrected comparisons showed that the no-physicality (NP) condition yielded significantly lower realism scores than both static physicality (SP; $M_{diff}=-1.26$, $SE=0.25$, $p<0.001$) and dynamic physicality (DP; $M_{diff}=-1.54$, $SE=0.23$, $p<0.001$).
+No significant difference was detected between SP and DP ($p=0.213$), nor were there significant between-subject effects of interaction type ($p=0.311$).